DONALD BRUCE McCOIG

 appearance and looks resembled that of Steve McQueen, and he was

-often harassed about the similarities.
+often teased about the similarities.
 His surviving family

 remembers him as an easy going individual who was a friend to all,